Shearod/CyberSecurityHomelab/README.md

  ###

 <h2>Description</h2>
 Project consists of creating a mini virtual hacking envirornment.
-This is a safe environment and noting that we do will affect your host machine.
+This is a safe environment and nothing that we do will affect your host machine.
 <br />